twiggler/DarkRoast/README.md

 See the [basic demo](demo/basic.php) for a in-depth example.

 ## Aggregates
 Dark Roast supports aggregation of data over grouping variables.
-Call one of the aggregation functions `max`, `min`, `sum`, or `count` on fields in the select clause.
-Fields without an aggregation function are taken to be grouping variables over which the aggregations is applied.
+Call one of the aggregation functions `max`, `min`, `sum`, `count` or `countUnique` on fields in the select clause.
+Fields expressions whose `group` method is called define the groups over which the aggregation takes place.
+Only a single call to any of the aggregation functions or `group` can be made per field expression.

 See the [aggregates demo](demo/aggregates.php) for an example.

+## Terminal field methods
+The methods `name`, `sortAscending`, or`sortDescending` are meant to be used at the end of a field expression.
+Resulting field expression of a call to one of the methods in the interface `ITerminalFieldExpression`, that is either `name`, `sortAscending`, or `sortDescending`, provide solely for further calls to members of `ITerminalFieldExpression`.